tomekniedzia/Engineering_Thesis/README.md

 * NI myRIO

 ## Setup
-To run this project must have myRIO, and LabView.
+To run this project you must have myRIO, and LabView.
 First you have to upload software through connection myRio and PC.
 Next you have to run code in LabView and program will automatically install all necessary components.